SuddenGunter/edynamojson/README.md

 ```

+Read and deserialization: TBD (not implemented)

 ## FAQ

-1. Why serialize returns / deserialize accepts only Erlang term instead of JSON?
+1. Why does serialize returns / deserialize accept only Erlang term instead of JSON?

-- main use-case for this library is to be a convinience utility for aws-beam, which already does JSON serialization/deserialization
+- the main use case for this library is to be a convenience utility for aws-beam, which already does JSON serialization/deserialization
-- you might want to use some specific json library so I don't want this package to have another dependency
+- you might want to use some specific JSON library, so I don't want this package to have another dependency

 2. Which Erlang types are supported?